SansKrono/loz-homebrew-vault/Trial By Wombat/Creatures/Mistmaw Salamander.md

-Ozirians view these creatures as the enforcers of Jarak's will.
+Ozirians view these creatures as the enforcers of [[Jarak, the Swamp Spirit]]'s will.
 Shamans in particular consider them sacred and sometimes seek them out for cryptic wisdom, knowing very well the risks involved in disturbing these guardians of the swamp.
-Their ability to manipulate time and accelerate decay means they're both revered and feared, echoing the dual nature of Jarak, the Swamp Spirit, himself.
+Their ability to manipulate time and accelerate decay means they're both revered and feared, echoing the dual nature of Jarak himself.

 ## Mistmaw Salamander